Prediabetes Treatment Guidelines

 How does the template work?

-The template outlines the schedule for monitoring the patient's progress and conducting follow-up assessments.
+Schedule follow-up assessments to monitor treatment progress.
 This may involve regular blood glucose monitoring, periodic reassessment of treatment goals, and adjustments to the treatment plan as needed.

 Reference